 Our objective is to use computational analysis to further the understanding of the pathophysiology of extracellular matrix biology in the context of fibrotic disease.
 A shared theme across fibrosis in different organs, non-healing wounds, and over-healing wounds (keloids) is the dysregulation of the homeostatic fibroblast/myofibroblast equilibrium.
 We want to better understand this pathophysiology on a molecular level and develop new approaches aimed at finding innovative treatments for this disease group.

 Multiple ongoing efforts focus on the modulation of dysregulated extracellular matrix production.
 Specifically, current projects for liver disease have produced large quantities of data that span from RNAseq of individual cell populations of the liver to data from preclinical animal models of liver disease.
 Similarly, public (and available licensed) databases contain in excess of 500 transcriptomics studies focusing on different aspects of fibrosis, such as characterization of patient-derived tissue and assessment of transcriptomic changes upon perturbation.
 We aim to generate a comprehensive understanding of conserved homeostatic and disease processes of relevance to fibrosis across different organs.
 These data will allow us to derive tissue-specific disease signatures of the malfunctioning processes and pathways, use these signatures for computational repurposing approaches, and pursue their experimental validation.

-This research project is conducted in close collaboration with Botond Roska at the Friedrich Miescher Institute in Basel, is highly interdisciplinary, and combines current state-of-the-art technologies for producing disease-relevant organotypic systems, methods for single-cell molecular profiling, low-molecular weight and genetic screening, and data analysis methods.
-Through this comprehensive interrogation of photoreceptor function, we aim to define new starting points for drug discovery.
+Our group works in close collaboration with wet-lab experts on relevant biology, is highly interdisciplinary, and uses innovative computational approaches to combine and contextualize data from current state-of-the-art disease-relevant organotypic systems, (single-cell) molecular profiling, and low-molecular weight and genetic screening.
+Through these novel analyses, we aim to define new starting points for drug discovery.